springernature/vpat/nature.md

 <td headers="502-interop chap-5-remarks">
 This product has no platform features as defined by Section 508.
 The product is compatible with operating system and browser accessibility features configured by the user.
 <br><br>
-Third party scripts may inject content that disrupts standard operating system and browser accessibility features.
+Third-party scripts may inject content that disrupts standard operating system and browser accessibility features.
 See information in WCAG section for complete details.
 </td>
 </tr>
 <tr>
-<th scope="column" colspan="3" id="502-services">502.3 Accessibility Services</th>
+<th scope="column" colspan="3" id="502-services"><a href="https://www.access-board.gov/ict/#502.3">502.3 Accessibility Services</a></th>
 </tr>
 <tr>
 <td headers="502-services chap-5-criteria">502.3.1 Object Information</td>